braidy08/CrimeBossHUD/README.md

 # **HUDCore**
 ## **The foundation for custom HUDs in PAYDAY 3**

-Welcome to the official wiki for HUDCore - a modular dependency framework for custom HUDs in PAYDAY 3.
+HUDCore is a modular dependency framework for custom HUDs in PAYDAY 3.
 Whether you're a player customizing your in-game experience or a modder building the next great HUD, HUDCore provides the tools and structure you need.

 ## **What is HUDCore?**
 HUDCore is a base mod that enables the loading, management, and development of custom HUDs in PAYDAY 3.
 It acts as a unified backend for HUD mods, handling the heavy lifting so creators can focus on design - and players can install and use HUDs effortlessly.